PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- The LoD found out and also began a search.
 	- After learning that his efforts alerted the LoD to the existence of the Shards, he lost hope, and was immensely disappointed in himself.
 	- During a blizzard of a cliffside in the mountains, just as he was going to end his existence, Bjorn's father Kvitrafn found him.
-- After seeing the fragment's effect on Hrothgar, Varyn left the Stormpeak clan and returned to Clan Flameforge to find a young Draven.
+- After seeing the fragment's effect on Hrothgar, Varyn left the Stormpeak clan and returned to the Byeshk mountains, where he found a young Draven among the Nameless.
+- Draven was insistent that he had a greater purpose, and wanted Varyn to train him.
 - He saw the purity and potential within Draven
 	- The darkness within the shard never affected him.
 - Seeing Draven as an ultimate force for good, he gave him two things: